-In previous years, DCPS has adopted a Response-to-Intervention (RTI) model that is often reactive and grounded in a deficit approach prior to beginning interventions.
-Beginning in school year 2021-2022, DCPS seeks to become a district that aligns to a whole child purpose.
-This entails DCPS operating as a district that is trauma-responsive and where educators are prepared and supported to meet the individual and holistic needs of each child.
+DCPS operates as a district that is trauma-responsive and where educators are prepared and supported to meet the individual and holistic needs of each child.
 The targeted outcome of a whole child approach is improvement in teacher/student relationships and experiences leading to enhanced developmental skills, mindsets and academic mastery, in service of equitable whole child thriving.